 Recently, the HVAC unit in my apartment sprung a leak.
-This came after my numerous calls to the community managers warning that the thing was making unfamiliar and unsettling noises.
+I'd already made numerous calls to the community managers, warning that the thing was making unfamiliar and unsettling noises.
 Instead of responding to my initial complaint before it became a full-blown leak, they chose to ignore it.
 The result: It sprung a major leak, I missed days of work, I waited for repairmen who never showed, and I was disappointed with the entire process.

 Based on my experience as a tenant, I've established an opinion about where I live -- an opinion I will carry with me until my lease expires and I head for the hills.